Private, In-Home Tutoring in Cicero, New York

-SchoolTutoring Academy’s tutoring programs for Cicero students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Cicero, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Town of Cicero, New York, is part of the North Syracuse Central School District, which also serves North Syracuse, Clay, Bridgeport, and Mattydale.
 The district is comprised of one early education school, six elementary schools, two middle schools, one junior high school, and one senior high school.
 Cicero schools offer a wide range of core subject and elective classes.
 The curricula for English Language Arts and math are based on the 2011 New York State P-12 Common Core Learning Standards.
 The curricula in all other classes, including science, music, and health, are based on the 1996 New York State Learning Standards.